Berea-College-CSC-226/2024-fall-csc-226-p01-final-project-p01-main/README.md

 -Used it for event handler
 -helped me with this line of code: pygame.time.wait(2000), this exits the game after a second -helped me position the player at the bottom of the game, and also helped me spawn the player at the center everytime it spawns
+-helped me with some of the test suites, I saw some codes on the website, but I didn't really undestand

 Nauka: Helped me draw the falling balls on the screen and also with the random radiants (I needed the random radiants for the falling balls)